Rafael Malpica Padilla: A particular way of embracing Christianity

 Editor’s note: As the Christian landscape changes, leaders must ask and answer a new question: What’s the future of denominations?
 This interview is part of an occasional series that offers insight on this vital issue.
 To see the entire series, click here.

-While believing in the continued viability of denominations, the Rev. Rafael Malpica Padilla also discusses the need for a panoramic view, which creates “that tension of being defined by an identity but knowing that identity does not exhaust what the church is.”
+While believing in the continued viability of denominations, the Rev. Dr. Rafael Malpica Padilla also discusses the need for a panoramic view, which creates “that tension of being defined by an identity but knowing that identity does not exhaust what the church is.”
 He says the relevance of denominations is called into question when they focus more on institutional survival than on evangelical witness.

 Malpica Padilla joined the Global Mission of the ELCA in 1993 and has been its executive director since 2003.
 He also served as bishop of the ELCA’s Caribbean Synod and, with the division of Global Mission, as director for International Programs and Planning and associate executive director.
 He received his B.A. in philosophy from the University of Puerto Rico and his M.Div. from the Lutheran Theological Seminary at Philadelphia.

 Malpica Padilla spoke with Faith & Leadership recently about his work with the ELCA Global Mission and the future of denominations.
 The video clip is an excerpt from the following edited transcript.